System Design Space

 Key question: Do users understand what data is collected and why?

-Risk example: Silent telemetry collection without clear consent UX.
+Risk example: Telemetry is collected without a clear consent experience.

-Controls: Consent UX, just-in-time notices, transparent data usage communication.
+Controls: Consent UX, contextual notices, and transparent data-use communication.

 NNon-compliance

-Key question: Do processes satisfy legal and policy requirements?
+Key question: Do the processes satisfy legal and internal policy requirements?

-Risk example: Data retained beyond regulatory retention limits.
+Risk example: Data is retained beyond the allowed retention period.

-Controls: Retention policies, legal basis tracking, automated compliance checks.
+Controls: Retention policies, legal-basis tracking, and automated compliance checks.

 Threat modeling workflow

-Mark system boundaries, user types, trusted/untrusted zones, and business assets with highest impact.
+Mark system boundaries, user types, trusted and untrusted zones, and business assets with the highest risk.

 Output: Asset list and trust boundaries.

-Map data flow between client, API gateway, services, queues, and storage.
+Map data flows between the client, API gateway, services, queues, and stores.
 Mark external dependencies explicitly.

-For process, data store, data flow, and external entity, ask STRIDE questions and log concrete security threats.
+For each process, data store, data flow, and external entity, ask the STRIDE questions and record concrete security threats.

 Output: Draft security threat register.

-Evaluate privacy risks for identifiers, profiles, analytics events, and user-level data processing flows.
+Evaluate privacy risks and transparency requirements for identifiers, profiles, analytics, and user-level events.

 Output: Privacy threat register and compliance gaps.

-Score likelihood x impact, choose mitigation strategy, and assign a clear owner for each threat item.
+Score likelihood and impact, choose mitigation or residual-risk acceptance, and assign an owner to each entry.

-Connect controls to ADRs, CI/CD gates, observability signals, and incident response runbooks.
+Connect controls to ADRs, CI/CD checks, observability signals, and incident-response plans.

 Checkout API

-STRIDE: Spoofing: forged customer token; Tampering: modified payment amount; DoS: endpoint flooding.
+STRIDE: Spoofing: forged customer token; Tampering: modified order amount; Denial of Service: public API flooding.

-LINDDUN: Detectability: account existence leakage via error behavior; Disclosure: payment PII in logs.
+LINDDUN: Detectability: account existence leaks through different errors; Disclosure: payment PII appears in logs.

-Controls: mTLS + signed JWT, idempotency keys, rate limits, masked logs, consistent error responses.
+Controls: mTLS, signed JWT, idempotency keys, rate limits, masked logs, and consistent error responses.

 User Profile Service

-STRIDE: Elevation of Privilege: cross-user profile read; Repudiation: missing provable audit trail for updates.
+STRIDE: Elevation of Privilege: cross-user profile read; Repudiation: no defensible audit trail for updates.

-LINDDUN: Linkability: behavioral event correlation; Non-compliance: retention-limit violations for profile data.
+LINDDUN: Linkability: behavioral event correlation; Non-compliance: profile data retained longer than allowed.

-Controls: ABAC/ReBAC checks, immutable audit trail, pseudonymous analytics IDs, retention automation.
+Controls: ABAC/ReBAC checks, immutable audit trail, pseudonymous analytics IDs, and retention automation.

-• DFD with explicit trust boundaries and external dependency list.
+• Data-flow diagram with explicit trust boundaries and an external dependency list.

-• Threat register (STRIDE + LINDDUN) with severity, owner, and remediation deadline.
+• STRIDE + LINDDUN threat register with severity, owner, and remediation deadline.

 • Mandatory control list for architecture and CI/CD integration.